Contents

 - 172.16.0.0 – 172.31.255.255

 In most homes and small offices, the most common range is 192.168.1.x.
-If you want more detail, here is a dedicated guide: local IP ranges.
+If you want more detail, here is a dedicated guide: what is a private IP.

 Difference between local IP and public IP